wix-incubator/wix-ui-backoffice/src/components/FloatingHelper/README.md

 ### Open/Close behavior
 The default behavior is that the popover is initially opened.
-Once close by clicking on close button, it goes to "Hover" mode.
+Once closed by clicking on close button, it goes to "Hover" mode.
 (Opens on mouseEnter and closes on mouseLeave).

 ### Programatic Open/Close
 The popover can be initially closed, in which case it starts in "Hover" mode.